LethalCompanyCommunity/ModdingWiki/docs/advanced-modding/custom-configs.md

 Understand that your config file **Will Not Be Created** until your mod is loaded ingame **at least once**.
 See the [r2modman Configs Page](/installation/configuration) for using your configs.
 :::

 Now you have config files for your mods!
+If it's extremely important that your mod has a config value that's the same for every player, you may want to consider reading the page on [custom config syncing](/intermediate-modding/custom-config-syncing).